- Average Cost

 Please select a category below to find an answer to your question.
 Can't find what you're looking for?
-Try utilizing our Financial Aid TV service which provides short video answers to common financial aid questions, or you can visit our Ask Financial Aid page to ask your question.
+Try utilizing our Financial Aid TV service which provides short video answers to common financial aid questions.

 Q: How do I apply for financial aid?

 A: All students wishing to receive federal and state financial aid must complete and submit the Free Application for Federal Student Aid (FAFSA).
 Please include UTA's school code (003656) so we may receive your information.